 Taxis at Palma airport won’t always have child safety seats on hand.
 Sometimes drivers can borrow these from their colleagues but this is not always guaranteed.

 Private transfer vehicles are often luxury vehicles and can often be cheaper, especially for larger groups.

 A pre-booked private taxi transfer is probably the most comfortable way to get from Palma airport to Soller.
 Pre-booked transfers can be booked any time of the day or night for the same price.

 Private transfer vehicles come in sizes of 1-4 cars, 1-7 minivans or 8-20 minibuses.
-In most cases it’s possible to book a vehicle large enough for your party, some even for coaches.
+Some transfer companies can even provide coaches.
+In most cases, it’s possible to book a vehicle large enough for your party.

 If you want to guarantee your transfer availability you will need to book at least 24hours ahead of time.
 Due to the nature of the pre-booked taxi license being different from regular taxis, private transfers do need to be booked and don’t function like taxis waiting in the rank.

 Some benefits of a private transfer are that drivers will meet passengers with their name on a placard in the airport’s public arrivals hall and usually help with luggage.
 It’s also possible to book child safety seats in advance.